RIOT-OS/RIOT/examples/subfolders/README.md

 # Application Example with Subfolders

-This example demonstrates the usage of subfolders in a RIOT application show-casing two possible approaches: RIOT modules and simple subfolders.
+This example demonstrates the usage of subfolders in a RIOT application (or in a RIOT module in general) show-casing two possible approaches: RIOT modules and simple subfolders.

 ## Details